DynamoDS/RefineryPrimer/02-deeper-dive/02-04_genetic-algorithms/02-04-03_evaluation-phase.md

 Another consideration is that it is desirable for fitness functions to be calculated very efficiently by a computer.
 That is, a good fitness function can be calculated fast.
 With experience, a user comes to learn which kinds of fitness functions are likely to be particularly fast or slow.

 One of the great strengths of a genetic approach is that the fitness function can be quite complicated.
 In fact, a single genetic model can have multiple competing fitness functions or even a single fitness function that is a combination of several others (minimize the weight of a design while also making it as structurally sound as possible, for example).
-This is also known as Multi Objective Optimization and Single Objective Optimization.
+This is also known as multi objective optimization and single objective optimization.

 <img src="../../assets/deeper/evaluation3.png" style="width:200px;"/>